 - Offer of Employment – Congratulations!
 If you’ve made it to this step, and successfully completed all of the previous steps, you will receive an offer of employment.
 You will meet with a member of the Personnel Office to discuss salary information, receive a badge number and orientation will be scheduled.
 You will also meet with a member of Supply to obtain your uniforms.

 - Orientation Day — Newly hired candidates are required to attend an orientation at the Douglas County Courthouse.
-At this orientation, you will complete some final tasks, such as filling out your tax forms and we will provide you with information, such as specifics on your insurance plan.
+At this orientation, you will complete some final tasks, and we will provide you with information, such as specifics on your insurance plan.
 Once you’ve completed the orientation at the Courthouse, you will return to the Sheriff’s Office and meet with a member of the Command Staff.
 We will provide you with a copy of the Policy and Procedures Manual and you may meet briefly with Training.
 You will then be sent to meet with a member from the department in which you will work.
 Work schedules may be discussed, expectations set, and work begins.